 Plastic Pavilion: Building Sustainable Societies

-Future building materials need to be sustainable, meaning that they are reusable or recyclable, and preferably made from recycled content.
-Many of the synthetic materials, plastic, and other polymers have these properties while at the same time being durable, lightweight, cheap, and easy to shape.
+Future building materials need to be sustainable.
+Many of the synthetic materials (plastic) have these properties while at the same time being durable, lightweight, cheap, and easy to shape.
+Architects: Terroir

 Living Places Copenhagen